 Q: When will the Shift application be approved or declined

 Shift applications are normally approved fairly quickly during business hours.
 If your application status remains as "Pending" for a long time, it usually means you have been placed on the "Waiting list".
-This is for when Sender requires for more Runners or one of the approved Runners decide to cancel.
+This is for when Sender requires more Runners or one of the approved Runners decides to cancel.
 You can cancel your application if it is in "Pending" status with no penalties.

 Q: Why was my Shift application declined?

-If you are a new Runner, we suggest you to do some on-demand jobs first before applying for shifts.
+If you are a new Runner, we suggest you do some on-demand jobs first before applying for shifts.
 Please also make sure to have a comprehensive personal profile.
 All of the above will increase your chances to win more shifts.

 Q: When does a CBD levy apply?

 From 1st Feb 2021, CBD levies will apply to all 5 capital cities (Sydney, Melbourne, Brisbane, Adelaide and Perth).
 CBD levies are for car shift Runners to pay for parking while making CBD deliveries.
 CBD levies do not apply to van shifts.
-CBD levy charges are defined as per below
+CBD levy charges are defined as below

 - Minimum levy is $15.45 ex GST, which covers up to 4 CBD drop-offs